 - The improvement in growth or flavour is probably due to the companion plant adding some of the micronutrients or the roots may support microorganisms such as mycorrhizal fungi which improve their uptake.
 In the case of legumes they fix nitrogen, and White Clover is included in some grass seed mixes, for this reason - it is also drought resistant so 'greens up' quicker than grass when used in lawns.

 - Some plants exude protective chemicals called allelochemicals from their roots or foliage which can deter pests, eg. African Marigolds produce thiopene which repels nematodes so it makes a good companion plant for root crops which are attacked by nematodes.
 This is given the title Allelopathy.
 The chemicals can also inhibit germination of seeds; this occurs under the canopy of many plants, most notably in pine forests where the floor remains relatively clear of competing plants even where light can get through, the decaying debris from the trees releases the inhibiting compounds.
 Ethylene gas is produced and released from plant tissues and it has a hormonal effect by either promoting or inhibiting processes in plants such as germination of seeds or ripening of fruit.
+Walnut leaves contain chemicals that inhibit growth so should not be composted as they will remain after decomposition.

 - Tall plants can provide shelter for lower-growing ones and create a microclimate allowing them to thrive where they may not normally grow.
 This may also protect them from pests.
 This effect is used in the Permaculture growing technique and land which would not support a crop grown on its own, or where space is at a premium, can become productive, as several crops together provide mutual benefits.